 - Co-Investigator: Dr. Georgina Brewis, Northumbria University

-- Summary: This project examines a transformative moment in the history of British higher education.
-It investigates how the scheme for England and Wales shaped British university life and focuses on three case-study institutions: Oxford and Liverpool, which were among the largest English recipients of bursary students, and University College, Aberystwyth, which hosted more ex-service students than any other part of the University of Wales.
-In doing so, the project analyses the relationship between student funding and the re-making of British society after the Great War.
+- Summary: This project examines a transformative moment in the history of British higher education, namely the provision of grants for ex-servicement after the Great War.
+It investigates how the introduction of the Scheme for the Higher Education of Ex-Service Students in 1918 shaped British university life.
+In doing so, the project focuses on three case-study institutions: Oxford and Liverpool, which were among the largest English recipients of bursary students, and University College, Aberystwyth, which hosted more ex-service students than any other part of the University of Wales.
+As a whole, the project analyses the relationship between student funding and the re-making of British society after the Great War.
 The project will analyse a specific educational reform (the introduction of a government scheme for ex-service students) within a much broader context (the legacies of the Great War).

 - The Bishops and the Board Schools: the hierarchy of the Church of England, the Forster Education Act of 1870, and the shaping and founding of state-funded education